arstercz/mmm-manager/README.md

 4. if the first ip is ok, then jdbc fall back to the first ip;
 ```

+**Enable read_only in my.cnf is recommand as active master maybe crash, and jdbc will
+fall back to connect if the active recovery but slave status is error(such as error 1236)**

 ## How to install mmm-manager

 #### Dependency